Featured Answer: What are All-on-4 dental implants?

 Does Insurance Cover All-on-4?

-Most PPO dental insurance plans cover a portion of implant treatment--typically the surgical placement and sometimes the prosthesis under major restorative benefits.
-Coverage varies by plan, and annual maximums ($1,500 to $2,500 for most plans) limit the total benefit per calendar year.
+Most PPO dental insurance plans cover a portion of implant treatment--typically the surgical placement and sometimes the prosthesis under major restorative benefits — but coverage varies by plan and is never guaranteed.
+Annual maximums ($1,500 to $2,500 for most plans) limit the total benefit per calendar year.
 Some patients strategically split treatment across two benefit years to maximize coverage.
 We submit pre-authorization to your insurance carrier and provide a written estimate of your out-of-pocket cost before scheduling surgery.

 Medical insurance may also apply in specific situations: if tooth loss resulted from trauma, cancer treatment, or a congenital condition, medical carriers sometimes cover implant-related surgical costs.
 Our team investigates all avenues to reduce your financial burden.